Jsparrow/jsparrow.github.io/docs/rules/flat-map-instead-of-nested-loops.md

 ## Description

-Nested For-Loops or invocations of `forEach` commonly used to iterate over all elements of a collection of collections, can be avoided by using `flatMap()`.
+Compound data structures similar to `Collection<Collection<T>>` are fairly common.
+This rule, finds the nested invocations of `Stream::forEach` which are used to iterate over such data structures and replaces them with single invocations of  [`Stream::flatMap`](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html#flatMap-java.util.function.Function-).
-Using `flatMap()` makes code much more readable and can be combined with other stream functions.
+Using `flatMap()` not only makes the code more readable and but also allows for additional combinations with other Stream operations.

 ## Benefits
-Arguably, the lambda expression is easier to read.
+Arguably, a flattened stream is easier to read.

 ## Requirement & Tags